Code-Institute-Submissions/SnapCards/README.md

 - Game Over overlay - For situations where the player has not finished the game in time

 ### Landing Page
-The first section The player is brought to is the landing page.
-Here The player is introducted to the game.
+The first section the player is brought to is the landing page.
+Here The player is introduced to the game.
 There is an animated flashing game name to highlight the game title.

 Beneath this there is text explaining what the objective of the game is.
 That being to match pairs of cards within a time limit.